-$Fitness\ for\ Duty-Return\ to\ Classroom\ and\ Clinical\ Courses$
+Fitness for Duty - Return to Classroom and Clinical Courses

 Student Name: Student ID:

 Absence Dates:

-have experienced an illness, injury, pregnancy, hospitalization or other visical or psychological limitation(s) or an absence from the program of
+ho have experienced an illness, injury, pregnancy, hospitalization or other physical or psychological limitation(s) or an absence from the program of

-prepared to physically and emotionally han Each clinical day is 8-12 hours in Students are expected to complete supervision of their clinical instruction.
-Physical demands in the nursing part kneeling, reaching, and stair climbur up to 200 pounds with assistance; carrying up to 51 to 74 pounds.
-Description. nursing care activities comparable to that of a staff nurse with the
+prepared to physically and emotionally Each clinical day is 8-12 hour Students are expected to company supervision of their clinical in Physical demands in the nursi kneeling, reaching, and stair cup to 200 pounds with assistant carrying up to 51 to 74 pounds blete nursing care activities comparable to that of a staff nurse with the structor ng program include duties that frequently require squatting, bending, limbing, lifting and carrying up to 50 pounds; frequently pushing and pulling ance; occasionally lifting up to 200 pounds with assistance and occasional s.
+Duties also require constant use of sense of sight, hearing, touch, and tions include procedures that involve handling blood and body fluids using

-garding this student's ability to return to the classroom/clinical restrictions or limitations which may endanger the student's health
+n regarding this student's ability to return to the classroom/clinical any restrictions or limitations which may endanger the student's health ing.

-I find the above named so classroom or clinical setting. tudent fit for duty with NO restrictions or limitations in the
+I find the above name classroom or clinical setting. ed student fit for duty with NO restrictions or limitations in the

-I find the above named so the specified time period: tudent fit for duty only WITH the following restrictions or limitations for
+I find the above name the specified time period: ed student fit for duty only WITH the following restrictions or limitations for

-I find the above named so tudent NOT fit for duty; may reconsider after (date)
+I find the above name ed student NOT fit for duty; may reconsider after (date)

 Healthcare Provider Signature/Title Date

 UPIN#

 Healthcare Provider Printed Name/Title

 Address

 Office phone number/email address 06.12.14